santiagobedoa/printf/README.md

 ## How this work:

-If you want to read a short manual, to search specific commands, how they works, flags, accepted parameters, qualities, and other topics, please reffer to this manual man_3_printf!
+If you want to read a short manual, to search specific commands, how they works, flags, accepted parameters, qualities, and other topics, please refer to this manual man_3_printf!

 Just type in the console:
 > man - l man_3_printf

 This man page comes thanks to the pandoc program.

 ## Project Requirements